zcrayfish/gophernicus/INSTALL.md

 - `--listener`.
 This is the only required argument.
-You must choose a listener that passes network requests to gophernicus, as gophernicus dosen't do this by itself.
+You must choose a listener that passes network requests to gophernicus, as gophernicus doesn't do this by itself.
 The options are:
   - systemd, a common init system on many Linux distributions that can do this without an external program.